 Update: Prices have come down since this post was published shortly after the restaurant opened.
-This version reflects current prices as of January 2020.
+Prices below are current as of August 2020.

 I hope you’re sitting down because I think I just found the best Mexican food in Hawaii.